-At Havering Positive Future we’re here to help anyone with a mental health problem find meaningful activities to build their confidence, meet people, gain skills and get into training, volunteering or work.
+At the Havering IPS Employment service we’re here to help anyone with mental ill health find meaningful activities to build their confidence, meet people, gain skills and get into training, volunteering or work.

 If you’ve been out of work for a long time due to your mental health and are keen to get back into employment then we can help you recover.
 Speak to your mental health care professional about referring you to Richmond Fellowship.

 How we help

 We’re developing a new service that puts our clients at the centre of the support we offer.
 Our aim is to be as flexible, easy to access and as convenient as possible for anyone living in Havering.
 This means helping individuals to develop personal action plans which focus on their strengths, skills, values, aspirations and opportunities.
 Our advisors are specifically trained to work with individuals with mental health problems and they concentrate on what someone can do rather than on what they can’t.

 We can support you on a one-to-one basis, providing confidential, impartial advice and guidance to help you move towards recovery, take back control of your life and reach your full potential.
 Your specialist advisor will work with you to agree positive and achievable goals.
 They’ll then regularly meet with you to review your action plan to celebrate progress or new goals that you feel are necessary.

 - A full timetable of group activities

 - Vocational advice and guidance, including training needs

 - Help to find voluntary work and/or training, if appropriate

 - Support to improve your job finding skills, e.g. CV writing, interview techniques